chaos-jetzt/ansible-role-dokuwiki/README.md

 ansible-role-dokuwiki
 =========

-This role installs and configures Dokuwiki the host you specify.
+This role installs and configures [splitbrain](https://github.com/splitbrain/)s [Dokuwiki](https://dokuwiki.org) on your hosts.
 It's a sucessor to [PeterMosmans](https://github.com/PeterMosmans) work at [ansible-role-dokuwiki](https://github.com/PeterMosmans/ansible-role-dokuwiki).
 But since this role doesn't fit perfectly with our setup and the new "hogfather" Dokuwiki version, we settled to recreate it.

 Requirements
 ------------